 * Per some of my other web pages,

-I've long had concerns about both human population pressures and the stresses
+I've long had concerns about both human population pressure and the stress

 of basic changes and technological "progress"^, but I wasn't seeing enough